cvansteenburg/odmantic/docs/engine.md

 # Engine

-This engine documentation present how to work with both the Sync ([SyncEngine][odmantic.engine.SyncEngine]) and the Async ([AIOEngine][odmantic.engine.AIOEngine]) engines.
+This engine documentation presents how to work with both the Sync ([SyncEngine][odmantic.engine.SyncEngine]) and the Async ([AIOEngine][odmantic.engine.AIOEngine]) engines.
 The methods available for both are very close but the main difference is that the Async engine exposes coroutines instead of functions for the Sync engine.

 ## Creating the engine